 Waking up with anxiety is interesting, because it affects a large number of those with anxiety and yet doesn't necessarily have some type of medical basis.
 Generally, sleeping should make it a bit easier to cope with anxiety, and your anxiety should instead show up throughout the day.
 Yet many people still deal with morning anxiety, and we'll discuss some of the possible causes and solutions in this article.

-STOP Waking Up With Anxiety!
+Are You Waking Up With Anxiety?

 Anxiety and Sleep